Its Time To Schedule a Back To School Dental Checkup

 Dental care for school-aged children is all about making sure young children are brushing and flossing twice a day.
 You can also make sure they are eating healthy snacks that are good for their teeth and gums.
 Snacks that contain Vitamin D, Vitamin C, Vitamin A, and calcium are all important for the growth of teeth and gums.
 These nutrients help keep teeth strong and gums healthy.
 Luckily, they are also in a lot of fruits and vegetables, which you want them to eat anyway.
 Check up on your teenager’s brushing habits as well.
 Your child may have never had a cavity.
 Therefore, he or she might be slacking off a bit on his or her dental hygiene.

-Are you looking for a great dentist to take your kids to?
+Are you looking for a great dentist to take your kids to and get the back to school dental checkup?
 Contact Dr. Paul Feldman at Suburban Essex Dental.
 We specialize in Pediatric Dentistry because we love children’s teeth!
 We are in West Orange, N.J., in Essex County.